janeffer945/Utalii-Market/README.md

 python manage.py runserver

 ## Serve the frontend:
-Ensure index.html, app.js, and styles.css are in marketplace/static/.
+1. Ensure index.html, app.js, and styles.css are in marketplace/static/.
-Place index.html in marketplace/templates/.
+P2. lace index.html in marketplace/templates/.
-Access the frontend at http://localhost:8000/.
+3. Access the frontend at http://localhost:8000/.

 ## Endpoints
 1. GET /api/products/: List all products.